PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 After completing this guide, you will have:

 1. Created a Google Cloud Service Account
-2. Created a Cloud Run Work Pool
+2. Created a Prefect Work Pool
-3. Deployed a Cloud Run Worker
+3. Deployed a Prefect Worker as a Cloud Run Service
 4. Deployed a Flow
 5. Executed the Flow as a Google Cloud Run Job